Heather Dewey-Hagborg: Collaboration with Chelsea Manning

 In the summer of 2017 Dewey-Hagborg's collaborative exhibition with transgender activist Chelsea E. Manning A Becoming Resemblance opened at Fridman Gallery in New York City, curated by Roddy Schrock.
-For the exhibition, Dewey-Hagborg created 3-D printed portraits of Manning, based on cheek swabs and hair clippings that Manning sent her while incarcerated for leaking classified information to WikiLeaks.
+For the exhibition, Dewey-Hagborg created 3D printed portraits of Manning, based on cheek swabs and hair clippings that Manning sent her while incarcerated for leaking classified information to WikiLeaks.
 Dewey-Hagborg created Probably Chelsea, 30 portraits based on Manning's maternal DNA, their variances in skin color and features presents the malleability of DNA data, and Radical Love, two portraits out of many that Manning selected because they best conveyed her appearance at the time of her gender transition within maximum security prison, which did not allow photography.
 The installation demonstrated how much the human genome is up for interpretation once condensed and subjectively interpreted."
 Probably Chelsea has since traveled to numerous institutions for exhibition, including Transmediale 2018: Face Value, January–April 2018 in Berlin, MU Art Space, Genomic Intimacy, May–July 2018 in Eindhoven, Netherlands and Perth Institute of Contemporary Art, Hyperprometheus, October–December, 2018.

 Probably Chelsea is in the permanent museum collection of the Exploratorium in San Francisco, California.
 Radical Love is on view in the permanent collections of the New York Historical Society and the Victoria and Albert Museum in London.